Skip to content

 * @param actionType action type

-* @param duration Nanoseconds, duration (optional)
+* @param duration nanoseconds, duration (optional)

-* @param property Extended attributes (optional)
+* @param property extension properties (optional)

 */